30 Books to Read Before 2030

 I really want to read more of the Bronte’s work since I find them so fascinating as a family.
 This was the book that most readers recommended I try of Charlotte’s, after reading Jane Eyre.
 But first Anne!

 I’m really looking forward to this read.
 It will be the first modern-day book I’ve read that’s set in the 1960s.
-Not to mention it follows a band using only letters and conversations to track their crazy rock’n’roll story.
-Everyone I’ve spoken to about this book have loved it, so I look forward to trying it out myself.
+It follows a band using only letters and conversations to track their crazy rock’n’roll story.
+Everyone I’ve spoken to about this book has loved it, so I look forward to trying it out myself.

 Note: I read this recently and LOVED it!
 I highly recommend you listen to the audiobook.

 I feel like this was a classic my school just ignored – make of that comment what you will.
-I feel like I would have loved to have studied this when I was younger but I’m going to make up for that by reading it in the next ten years.
+I would have loved to have studied this when I was younger but I’m going to make up for that by reading it in the next ten years.

 Tidelands by Philippa Gregory